dpwiese/personal-website/content/posts/site-setup.md

 <!-- raw HTML omitted -->
 ```

 After a bit of Googling and reading through the docs, I learned that with the latest version of Hugo v0.60 that was released just days before having installed it, the following addition to `config.toml` may be needed.
-Per the <a href="https://gohugo.io/news/0.60.0-relnotes/" target="_blank">v0.60 release notes</a>:
+Per the <a href="https://gohugo.io/news/0.60.0-relnotes/" target="_blank">v0.60 release notes</a> and also in the <a href="https://gohugo.io/getting-started/configuration-markup/#goldmark" target="_blank">Configure Markup</a> docs, the following statement is made regarding inline html.

+> By default, Goldmark does not render raw HTMLs and potentially dangerous links.
-> Also, if you have lots of inline HTML in your Markdown files, you may have to enable the `unsafe` mode:
+If you have lots of inline HTML in your Markdown files, you may have to enable the `unsafe` mode:

 ```toml
 [markup.goldmark.renderer]